esper-io/dev-docs/docs/home/console.md

 There are three possible settings:

-**System settings app**: This setting will display the icon for the default Android settings app on the Home screen.
+- **System settings app**: This setting will display the icon for the default Android settings app on the Home screen.
 Clicking this icon will take the user to the default Android settings.
 Depending on the other configurations set by the Compliance Policy, some options may be disabled to the user.
 If an app is set up in Kiosk mode on the device, the System settings app will be inaccessible to the device user while the app is in Kiosk mode.

-**None**: No icon for any settings app will be available for the user to choose from the device’s Home screen.
+- **None**: No icon for any settings app will be available for the user to choose from the device’s Home screen.

-**Esper settings app**: Esper offers a custom settings app that gives device users access to a subset of the available Android settings when servicing a device.
+- **Esper settings app**: Esper offers a custom settings app that gives device users access to a subset of the available Android settings when servicing a device.
 The Esper settings app is intended for use by technicians servicing a device locally.
 It’s protected by the Dock & Esper Settings App password to prevent unauthorized access.
 This app offers a reduced number of settings:

-   Wi-Fi: Change the Wi-Fi access point used by the device.
+   - **Wi-Fi**: Change the Wi-Fi access point used by the device.
-   Torch: Turn on the Torch (AKA “flashlight”) if the device has a camera flash LED.
+   - **Torch**: Turn on the Torch (AKA “flashlight”) if the device has a camera flash LED.
-   Auto-Rotation: Turn auto-rotation on or off.
+   - **Auto-Rotation**: Turn auto-rotation on or off.
-   Factory Reset: Perform a factory reset of the device, regardless of the Compliance Policy applied.
+   - **Factory Reset**: Perform a factory reset of the device, regardless of the Compliance Policy applied.
-   Kiosk App: Change the app that runs in kiosk mode.
+   - **Kiosk App**: Change the app that runs in kiosk mode.
 The device user can choose any installed app on the device to act as the kiosk app, with the Esper Console kept in sync on the configuration stats.
-   Esper Branding: Turn off the Esper logo on the Home screen.
+   - **Esper Branding**: Turn off the Esper logo on the Home screen.
-   About: Supplies information regarding the endpoint name the device is enrolled in, in case the customer has access to multiple Esper endpoints.
+   - **About**: Supplies information regarding the endpoint name the device is enrolled in, in case the customer has access to multiple Esper endpoints.

    ![CompliancePolicy](./assets/NewConsole/EsperSettingsApp.png)